stavros-melidoniotis/efood-order-tracker/README.md

 # efood-order-tracker
-Chrome extension that keeps track of time for your e-food orders.
+An extension that keeps track of time for your e-food orders.
+Supported by Chromium based browsers like Google Chrome, Brave, Opera etc.

 ![logo](https://i.imgur.com/JkkrBXd.png)